okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-design-rate-limits/main/index.md

 ### Remove unnecessary resources

-Identify resources that don’t impact org functionality or user experience, and remove them from your Terraform configuration.
+Identify resources that don't impact org functionality or user experience, and remove them from your Terraform configuration.
 For example, if you create a new high-priority policy for the same groups as existing low-priority policies, remove the low-priority policies that no longer apply to those groups.

 Removing unnecessary resources from your configuration reduces the number of API calls made by Terraform.
 When you run your configuration, Terraform makes API calls to read the real-world state of resources, including unnecessary resources.
 Terraform can make additional API calls if you modify an unnecessary resource.

 ### Reduce automatic corrections to objects

-Configure your resources with sufficient and accurate information such that Okta doesn’t automatically adjust the objects.
+Configure your resources with sufficient and accurate information such that Okta doesn't automatically adjust the objects.
 Okta can automatically change the objects created by Terraform in these cases:

-* When you don’t specify enough information in a resource, Okta fills in the missing information.
+* When you don't specify enough information in a resource, Okta fills in the missing information.
 * When you specify conflicting information, Okta adjusts the values to resolve the conflict.

-These automatic changes make the state of your org different from what’s described in your Terraform configuration.
+These automatic changes make the state of your org different from what's described in your Terraform configuration.
 This is known as configuration drift.
 When you run your configuration again, Terraform tries to fix this drift, resulting in unnecessary API calls.

 For example, the following process is an example of configuration drift:

 1. You run a configuration that creates an authenticator enrollment policy without a group assignment.
 1. Okta automatically assigns the Everyone group to the policy because policies must have an assigned group.
 The real-world state of your org has drifted from what your configuration describes.
-1. When you run the configuration again, Terraform removes the Everyone group assignment, because your configuration doesn’t specify a group assignment.
+1. When you run the configuration again, Terraform removes the Everyone group assignment, because your configuration doesn't specify a group assignment.
 1. Okta automatically re-assigns the Everyone group to the policy, and the real-world state has drifted again.

 This looping sequence means that every time you run your configuration, Terraform makes more API calls.
 You can resolve this by specifying a group in the authenticator enrollment policy resource.